-– that the Bible was created by the Holy Spirit, who moved prophets and apostles and those under their authority to write down (themselves or through others) the thoughts and the words that were given them from God (verbal inspiration);
+– that the Bible was created by the Holy Spirit, who moved prophets and apostles and those under their authority to write down the thoughts and words that were given them from God;

 – that the Bible for this reason is the Word of God and Holy Scripture, the pure and clear fountain of the Church, true and reliable in every aspect;

-– that the divine revelation of our salvation is definitely completed by Jesus and the New Testament.
+– that the divine revelation about our salvation is definitively completed by Jesus and the New Testament.

-The source principle of the Lutheran Church is Sola Scriptura.
-Scripture alone is the fountain of the divine and saving knowledge.
-This means that the authority of the Scripture is absolute and sovereign.
-In the Church no human authority is allowed to be placed over or side by side with the Holy Scripture, and nothing is allowed to be taught against it.
-The Scripture is norma normans – a standard creating norm, superior to everything else.
-The Church must obey everything in the Scripture as far as Scripture itself demands it.
-When the Church does that, it is worshipping and obeying God himself, who stands behind every single word in the Scripture.
-To deny something in the Holy Writ is to reject what God, the Most High, says and to make him a liar.
+The principle source of the Lutheran Church is Sola Scriptura.
+Scripture alone is the fountain of divine and saving knowledge.
+This means that the authority of Scripture is absolute and sovereign.
+In the Church no human authority is allowed to be placed over or side by side with Holy Scripture, and nothing is allowed to be taught against it.
+Holy Scripture is norma normans – a standard creating norm, superior to everything else.
+The Church must obey everything in Scripture as far as Scripture itself demands it.
+When the Church does that, it is worshipping and obeying God Himself, who stands behind every single word in Scripture.
+To deny something in Holy Writ is to reject what God, the Most High, says and make Him a liar.

-The divine authority of the Scripture is resting solely on the doctrine of verbal inspiration.
-This is not anything that has been invented by the theologians of the Church, but the very teaching of the Scripture about itself.
-Verbal inspiration means that God’s thoughts and words – without being distorted – have descended to us on earth and become intelligible, human words and sentences.
-The Scripture is so clear that an ordinary man can understand its message.
+The divine authority of the Scriptures rests solely on the doctrine of verbal inspiration.
+This is not something that has been invented by the theologians of the Church, but the very teaching of Scripture about itself.
+Verbal inspiration means that God's thoughts and words – without being distorted – have descended to us on earth and become intelligible human words and sentences.
+Scripture is so clear that an ordinary man can understand its message.

-The Lutheran Church holds Christ’s own view on the Bible.
+The Lutheran Church holds Christ’s own view of the Bible.
 The Old Testament as well as the New Testament was sanctioned by Jesus as Holy Scripture, inspired by the Holy Spirit.
-He continually referred to the Scripture (OT) as God’s Word.
-Concerning the New Testament he never left behind any written texts of his own hand.
-Instead he gave the apostles the mandate to speak for him and communicate his words to the whole world.
-To this end he entrusted them with the Holy Spirit, who would guide them “into all the truth” (John 16:13) and make them to guarantors of the New Testament, which was going to be added to the Scripture.
+He continually referred to the Scriptures (OT) as God's Word.
+Concerning the New Testament He never left behind any texts written by his own hand.
+Instead He gave the apostles the full authority to speak for Him and communicate His words to the whole world.
+To this end He equipped them with the Holy Spirit, who would guide them “into all truth” (John 16:13) and make them to be guarantors of the New Testament, which was going to be added to the Scriptures.
 But this is something that exclusively applies to the apostles.
-No other people have gotten any a mandate to extend the Scripture.
-The Christian Church is apostolic; it builds on the apostolic Word given by inspiration of God.
-The revelation is definitively ended with the words of the apostles.
-They are communicating “the faith once for all delivered to the saints” (Jude v.3), handing it over to the Church.
+No other people have received any authority to extend the Scriptures.
+The Christian Church is Apostolic; it builds on the Apostolic word given by the inspiration of God.
+Revelation is definitively finished with the words of the Apostles.
+They pass on “the faith once for all delivered to the saints” (Jude v.3), handing it over to the Church.

-The verbal inspiration is not limited to “religious and spiritual questions” as some people say.
-It covers everything in the Scripture – including biological, historical and geographical statements.
-The inspiration is a divine miracle that applies to the original texts and makes them the inerrant Word of God.
+Inspiration is not limited to “religious and spiritual questions” as some people say.
+It covers everything in the Scriptures – including biological, historical and geographical statements.
+Inspiration is a divine miracle that applies to the original texts and makes them the inerrant word of God.
 Copies and translations are not under any such promise of inerrancy.
-The miracle of inspiration is not to be understood as if the authors were writing mechanically or in trance with their natural senses and abilities turned off.
+The miracle of inspiration is not to be understood as if the authors were writing mechanically or in a trance with their natural senses and abilities disabled.
 The Holy Spirit has on the contrary made use of their normal intellect, personality and skills.
-St. Luke, for example, devoted himself to careful investigations and collecting of information before he started to write his gospel (Luk.
-1:1-4).
+St. Luke, for example, devoted himself to careful investigations and the collecting of information before he started to write his gospel (Luke 1:1-4).

-The Lutheran Confessions, compiled in the Book of Concord from 1580, stand under the Scripture.
+The Lutheran Confessions, compiled in the Book of Concord of 1580, stand under the Holy Scriptures.
 These writings contain summarizing expositions of the Christian faith and standpoints in various controversial doctrinal matters in the church.
-They have their authority from the Scripture and are norma normata – a “normed” norm, placed in a subordinate position.
+They have their authority from the Scriptures and are norma normata – a “normed” norm, placed in a subordinate position.
 The Lutheran Church demands loyalty to these Confessions of the Church, not because it thinks that Luther or other Lutheran fathers in the sixteenth century were inerrant interpreters of the Scripture, but because (quia) it has found that the Confessions clearly and plainly are in full agreement with what the Bible teaches.
 We do not hold to the Lutheran Confessions “insofar as“ (quatenus) we see them agree with Scripture.
 That would make the Confessions doubtful and non-binding.
-A church must always have a confession, which gives the church identity and shows how it interprets the Scripture.
+A church must always have a Confession, which gives the church identity and shows how it interprets Scripture.

-Everything taught in the church must build on clear and unambiguous Bible passages (sedes doctrinae).
-Passages that seem obscure and unclear to us should always be interpreted in the light of the plain and clear ones according to the principle: “Scripture is explained by Scripture.”
-The words of the Scripture should always be interpreted literally (in their normal sense) unless the context clearly shows that they are stylistic or poetic expressions, parables or symbolic sayings.
-The Lutheran Church does not base any doctrine on parables or poetical words alone, but on the truth that such passages want to illustrate and which clearly follows from other passages in the Scripture.
-Without a normal, literal interpretation as the basic principle the Bible will soon be emptied of its real content and turned into a tumbling place for all kinds of human speculations.
+Everything that is taught in the church must be built on clear and unambiguous Bible passages (sedes doctrinae).
+Passages that seem obscure and unclear to us should always be interpreted in the light of plain and clear passages according to the principle: “Scripture is explained by Scripture.”
+The words of Scripture should always be interpreted literally (in their normal sense) unless the context clearly shows that they are stylistic or poetic expressions, parables or symbolic sayings.
+The Lutheran Church does not base any doctrine on parables or poetic words alone, but on the truth that such passages intend to illustrate and which clearly follows from other passages in Scripture.
+Without natural, literal interpretation as the basic principle the Bible will soon be emptied of its real content and turned into a battleground for all kinds of human speculations.

-The canonical books of the Bible (“canon” is the collection of books recognized by the Church as genuine and normative) consist of the prophet books of the Old Testament (the Bible of Jesus) and the apostolic books of the New Testament.
-However, in our New Testament there are some books (Heb., 2 Peter, 2 and 3 John, James, Jude and Rev.), which were more or less questioned in the early church, not to their content, but to their apostolic origin.
+The canonical books of the Bible (“canon”, a collection of normative writings) consist of the prophetic books of the Old Testament (the Bible of Jesus) and the apostolic books of the New Testament.
+However, in our New Testament there are some books (Heb., 2 Pet., 2 and 3 John, James, Jude and Rev.), which were more or less questioned in the early church, not as to their content, but as to their apostolic origin.
 The Lutheran Church holds these edifying and precious books in very high esteem.
 They should without doubt be kept and used in the Church – but with one important distinction.
-What is said in these books should always be read and understood in the light of the generally and unanimously recognized apostolic scriptures.
-No doctrine without a clear foundation in the latter should be constructed from them.
+What is said in these books should always be read and understood in the light of what are unanimously recognized apostolic scriptures.
+No doctrine without foundation in the latter should be constructed from them.